 In addition, it’s not a good idea to assume that you can find a lawyer after starting the process on your own.
 Oftentimes, mistakes are made during the process and insurance companies can draw lines in the sand.
 As a result, your case can take a lot longer to settle, and the likelihood of going to trial increases.

 We recommend that you contact us.
-We will tell you if we can help you or not.
+We will tell you if we can help you or not and if you can settle = without an attorney.
 If we think it’s not a good fit, we will refer you to a lawyer who may be able to help you, or we will try to give you the information to maximize your own case.